-The use of loud machinery and equipment such as tractors, firearms, chainsaws, radios and tools in the workshop increase the risk of permanent hearing loss for farmers.
+The continual use of loud machinery and equipment on farms, such as tractors, augers, firearms, chainsaws, radios and tools in the workshop increase the risk of permanent hearing loss for farmers.

 Prolonged exposure to loud noise will damage the tiny hair cells within the inner ear.
 These tiny hair cells once damaged will not be replaced and cannot be repaired.

 Signs that you may have hearing loss include:

 - background noise makes it difficult to hear conversations in crowds or at social events

 - you do not always hear the phone ring

 - family may complain that the television or radio is too loud but you find it is at a comfortable level for you to hear

 - constantly asking others to repeat what they have just said

 - ringing or noises in the ear or head when away from equipment or machinery.

 - Ask yourself the question — can the task be completed in a way that reduces your exposure to farm noise?